ccao-data/data-architecture/.github/ISSUE_TEMPLATE/new-dbt-test.md

 **Integrate Test with Data Model:**
    - We include the test in the `schema.yaml` file under the `dbt/models/` directory for the specific data model.
    - Example: Here's how the test is implemented for the `iasworld.dweldat` table.
-This test checks to make sure there aren't null values in the `bsmt` column
+This test checks to make sure there aren't null values in the `bsmt` column.

  ```yaml
  - name: bsmt